JJLongoria/aura-helper-connector/README.md

 ### **Throws:**
 This method can throw the next exceptions:

-- **ConnectionException**: If run other connection process when has one process running
+- **ConnectionException**: If run other connection process when has one process running or Connection Return an error

 ### **Examples:**
 **Get auth username to the connection**